dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 ```

 Notice that the script is inserted right after opening body tag.
-This is to ensure the execution order: `setup theme -> render HTML`.
+This is to ensure the execution order of `setup theme -> render HTML`.
-**You need to inject the script code before any other HTML elements that are being rendered on screen**.
+**You need to inject the script code before any other HTML element that are being rendered on screen**.

-I wanted to create a separate color theme script file and reference it from `app.html` in Sveltekit.
+I wanted to create a separate file for theme script codes
+and reference it from `app.html` in Sveltekit.
 but it seemed like there is no easy way to do that.<br>
-The emitted compiled output contains the script tag as it is; no transpiling, no path substitution.
+The emitted compiled output html contains the script tag as it is;
+no transpiling, no src path substitution.

 ```html
 <!-- Source app.html -->